 It has been seen that pure oats that are uncontaminated can be consumed in a safe manner by people with celiac disease.
 The recommendation is to consume no more than half a cup each day.

-Like the cereal, look for oats that are gluten-free labeled.
+Like the cereal, look for oats that are labeled gluten-free.
 Even products made with oats need to be carefully looked at, such as granola bars, granolas, etc.

 Sauces and Soups